whosonfirst/whosonfirst-www-api/docs/formats.md

 "-71.9399642944,46.0665283203,-71.9399642944,46.0665283203",uuuu,0,,,,88060b9c65a5eaae29b427583b1bfa93,46.066528,-71.939964,975139507,uuuu,CA,CA,1472521936,0,0,0,"Poutine Restau-Bar Enr",-1,975/139/507/975139507.geojson,venue,0,simplegeo,,,CA
 ```

-<small>The meta (CVS) header is only written, in the body of the response, for the first page of API responses.
+<small>The meta (CSV) header is only written, in the body of the response, for the first page of API responses.
 The `X-api-format-meta-header` HTTP header is included with all responses.</small>

 #### Notes